 The Orange County Sanitation District (District) conducted extensive ocean monitoring to evaluate potential environmental and public health effects from the discharge of treated wastewater off of Huntington Beach and Newport Beach, California.
 The data collected were used to determine compliance with receiving water conditions as specified in the District's National Pollution Discharge Elimination System (NPDES) permit, which was jointly issued in 2004 by the U.S. Environmental Protection Agency, Region IX (EPA) and the Regional Water Quality Control Board, Region 8 (RWQCB).
 The monitoring program was designed to determine compliance with permit criteria and to maintain the District's long-term data collection used for trend analyses.
-This report focuses on monitoring results and conclusions from July 2010 through June 2011.
+This report focuses on monitoring results and conclusions from July 2011 through June 2012.

 Results of the monitoring program continued to show that ocean depth is the primary determinant of the distribution of organisms within the monitoring area.
-However, a trend of decreasing diversity and abundances for the infaunal (small invertebrates) communities within the zone of initial dilution (ZID) that began in 2005 now extends to the closest station beyond the ZID (0.3 km).
-In addition, the demersal fish community near the outfall also changed reflecting the altered infaunal communities (fish prey species) near the outfall.
+A trend of decreasing diversity and abundances for the infaunal (small invertebrates) communities within the zone of initial dilution (ZID) began in 2005 and eventually extended to the closest stations beyond the ZID (<1 km).
+This trend and included changes to the demersal fish community near the effluent discharge reflecting the altered infaunal communities (fish prey species) near the outfall.
 While changes in receiving water and sediment chemical and physical characteristics were identified near the outfall, these changes were typically small and not suggestive of causing adverse effects on biota.
-Biological communities more than 0.5 km beyond the ZID were generally healthy, diverse, and comparable to those occurring under similar environmental conditions throughout the Southern California Bight.
+Biological communities more than 1 km beyond the ZID were generally healthy, diverse, and comparable to those occurring under similar environmental conditions throughout the Southern California Bight.
+Results from the current year found improving benthic community health evidenced by a return to near normal invertebrate communities at all sites outside of the ZID.